lucasmarcelli/react-composable-forms/README.md

-#React Composable Forms
+React Composable Forms
+=

-####This is a composable, reusable form framework for react, built mostly out of boredem and neccesity.
+This is a composable, reusable form framework for react, built mostly out of boredem and neccesity.
+====

-###Features done and planned:
+Features done and planned:
+====

 - [x] Text
 - [ ] Email